PCSX2/pcsx2-net-www/docs/post/controllers.md

 1. Download [DsHidMini](https://docs.nefarius.at/projects/DsHidMini/) and Install it.
 2. Set DsHidMini to SXS mode.
 3. Drop DsHidMini's custom XInput DLL into the PCSX2 folder.
-4. Enable the XInput source in PCSX2.
+4. Enable the SDL source in PCSX2.
-5. Use "Automatic Binding" button and select XInput.
+5. Use "Automatic Binding" button and select SDL.

 ## Custom profile